alexruperez/ARDeepLinkButton/README.md

 ## Overview

-ARDeepLinkButton is an UIButton subclass that handle deep links, shows in-app SKStoreProductViewController or redirects to the AppStore.
+`ARDeepLinkButton` is an `UIButton` subclass that handle deep links, shows in-app `SKStoreProductViewController` or redirects to the AppStore.
 Written in Swift 2.0

 ![ARDeepLinkButton Screenshot](https://raw.githubusercontent.com/alexruperez/ARDeepLinkButton/master/screenshot.png)

 ### Installation

-ARDeepLinkButton is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+`ARDeepLinkButton` is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your `Podfile`:

     pod "ARDeepLinkButton"